rishab-t0910/website/content/about/about.md

 #### Education
 + Masters of Science in Statistics @ _University of Illinois at Urbana-Champaign_, January 2024 to Present
-+ Bachelors of Science in Applied Mathematics, and Statistics @ _University of Illinois at Urbana-Champaign_, August 2020 to December 2023
++ Bachelors of Science in Applied Mathematics, and Statistics @ _University of Illinois at Urbana-Champaign_, August 2021 to December 2023
   * GPA 3.81/4.00
   * Highest Distinction for Applied Mathematics
   * Highest Distinction for Statistics
   * [Mathematics Coursework](https://rishab-t0910.github.io/website/courses/math)
   * [Statistics Coursework](https://rishab-t0910.github.io/website/courses/stats)
+  * Transferred from Nanyang Technological University after May 2021

 #### Experiences
 + Machine Learning Intern @ _FrostDefense Envirotech_, January to May 2024